- Value-based care is a potentially viable payment model for practices, regardless of MACRA participation

 As with any new implementation of technology, time and resources are required to get staff up to speed.
-By providing funding, practices who have never considered or may be on the fence about MACRA may be more encouraged to participate.
+By providing funding, practices that have never considered or maybe on the fence about MACRA may be more encouraged to participate.

 Should You Participate in MACRA?

 It’s important to be aware of the challenges small practices face, regardless of MACRA participation.
 Deciding to sign up for MACRA depends on whether or not you qualify, and if you have the resources available to capitalize on the benefits.
 To go over the benefits, MACRA is split up into two parts: the Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APMs).
 With MIPS, a provider’s Medicare Part B payment plan will be negatively or positively adjusted, depending on their composite reporting score.
 By signing up for an APM, providers may receive rewards based on their payment model, such as lump-sum bonuses at the end of the year.

 Value-based care will continue to receive support because it emphasizes a treatment model based on the patient.
 Healthier patients mean happier patients, which is good for everyone.